Palace of Parliament, Bucharest

-As an alternative to taking photos yourself, you could opt for the Palace brochure available from the souvenir shop at the ticket counter: at 21 Lei it's cheaper than the photo licence, and the pictures are of professional quality, pretty representative of what there is to see inside, and without other tourists in the frame.
+As an alternative to taking photos yourself, you could opt for the Palace brochure available from the souvenir shop at the ticket counter: the pictures in that are of professional quality, pretty representative of what there is to see inside, and without other tourists in the frame.
 So it really is a serious alternative.
 And without the distraction of handling a camera (in lighting conditions that are often not the easiest) you not only have your hands free, but more importantly your mind too – which is a good thing when trying to get a grasp of this crazy place.

 Another rule of the house forbids the use of lifts, so you'll have to climb a lot of steps during the tour.
 This obviously means: no access for wheelchairs.
 A sign by a door next to the Palace entrance, however, advised disabled visitors to contact the museum to make special arrangements; so presumably an exception can be made for wheelchair users.
 But if this applies to you then do make sure you check this well in advance.
 I wouldn't be at all surprised if there were further bureaucratic obstacles to be dealt with.

 Access to the National Museum of Contemporary Art at the west side of the Palace requires a long walk all the way around the front (east) and other (south) side of the building, but here you can use the specially installed glass lifts on the outside of the facade.
 When I visited there wasn't much on display, only a single room exhibition, and there was no admission fee.
 When more is on, a fee is likely to be charged (the Lonely Planet guidebook and website quotes 1.50 EUR – at the site itself, there was no sign regarding charges).